w9jds/DeLorean-v88/src/assets/code_of_conduct.md

 Purpose
 -------

 A primary goal of [GDG Kansas City](https://gdgkc.org) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 We are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
-GDG Chicago prides itself on being an open, respectful, and inclusive community.
+GDG Kansas city prides itself on being an open, respectful, and inclusive community.
 That means [jerky behavior](https://meta.wikimedia.org/wiki/Don%27t_be_a_jerk) isn’t allowed.

 This goal and policy is applied to any and all events ran by GDG Kansas City, including DevFest KC.
 All attendees are expected to comply in full to this policy.